carltonj2000/bitcoin-notary/README.md

 ##### POST `http://localhost:8000/block`

-Once a client is validate, the client is allowed to register one star by preforming a POST request at the URL noted above with the data in the following format.
+Once a client is validated, the client is allowed to register one star by performing a POST request at the URL noted above with the data in the following format.

 ```